 - For time tracking, we prefer Clockify.
 It's a simple time-tracker and a timesheet app that lets you and your team track working hours across projects.
 You can create custom reports of time logged on the project.

 - In order to better coordinate in different time zones, we advise an Every Time Zone application.

 That is not the ultimate list, we believe that you can share many more tricks and ideas from your experience.
 Perhaps, your bright ideas can help fellow developers go through these unexpected conditions with the most productivity.

 We hope you’ll find this article useful.
+Don't hesitate to contact us if you have any questions.
 May the force be with you and don’t let anything disrupt your working processes!